cosmologicon/pygame-text/README.md

 text that is not left-aligned may produce surprising results.
 Also, for left-aligned text, this option is essentially meaningless if `background` is set to `None`, since trailing spaces are invisible.

+## Line spacing

+    ptext.draw("double\nspace", (100, 100), lineheight=2)

+Keyword arguments:

+* `lineheight`: vertical spacing between lines, in units of the font's default line height.
+Defaults to `ptext.DEFAULT_LINE_HEIGHT`, which defaults to `1`.
+* `pspace`: additional vertical spacing between paragraphs, in units of the font's default line height.
+Defaults to `ptext.DEFAULT_PARAGRAPH_SPACE`, which defaults to `0`.

+Vertical positioning of each line depends on the values of `lineheight` and `pspace`. `pspace` is only applied for explicit line breaks (i.e. at newline characters), whereas `lineheight` is applied for both explicit line breaks, and line breaks due to word wrap.
+Increasing these values will spread lines apart more vertically.

 ## Text alignment